dzole0311/perceive/README.md

    ```

 ## Testing
-The app is developed and mostly tested on Ubuntu, with

-For smoother chart updates, the PUBLISH_INTERVAL threshold can be reduced to 1 second:
+For smoother chart updates, the PUBLISH_INTERVAL threshold could be reduced to 1 second instead of the required 10 seconds:

 ```sh
    export const PUBLISH_INTERVAL = 1;
    ```

+Note: The app was developed and mostly tested on Ubuntu using Chrome, with few tests on Windows as well.

 ### Running the Jasmine unit tests: